altheasmith/table-builder/README.md

 Refactorings Applied
 =====================
 - Moved JavaScript to an external linked file
-- Added footer for link to JavaScript files
+- Added footer for link to JavaScript files for faster loading
-- Added doctype
+- Added !DOCTYPE
 - Added character encoding
 - Fixed indentation so there is another indent for each level
-- Kept table structure in html page, moving data and function in js page
+- Kept table header structure in html page, moved data and function to js page
-- Defined a function for the accounts data so it can be reused with other data
+- Defined functions for the accounts data so they can be reused with other data
 - Moved 'strong' styling on 'Total' row to an external css file
 - Added JQuery and Bootstrap (additional CSS styling in table-builder.css file) ==Django==